lbl-srg/obc/specification/source/cdl.rst

 in a vendor-independent format, use them within whole building energy simulation, and translate them for use in building control systems.

-To put CDL in context, and to introduce terminology, xxx shows the translation of CDL to a control product line or to English language documentation.
+To put CDL in context, and to introduce terminology, :numref:`fig_cdl_pro_lin` shows the translation of CDL to a control product line or to English language documentation.
 Input into the translation is CDL.
-An open-source tool called ``modelica-json`` translator (see also :numref:`sec_cdl_to_json_simp` and  https://github.com/lbl-srg/modelica-json) translates CDL to an intermediate format that we call CDL-JSON.
+An open-source tool called ``modelica-json`` translator (see also :numref:`sec_cdl_to_json_simp` and https://github.com/lbl-srg/modelica-json) translates CDL to an intermediate format that we call :term:`CDL-JSON`.
 From CDL-JSON, further translations can be done to a control product line, or to generate point lists or English language documentation of the control sequences.

 .. _fig_cdl_pro_lin:

 .. uml::
-   :caption: Translation of CDL to the JSON-CDL intermediate format and to a product lines or
-             English language documentation.
+   :caption: Translation of CDL to the CDL-JSON intermediate format and to a product lines or English language documentation.
    :width: 550 px

    skinparam componentStyle uml2

-   scale 450 width

      [CDL]

-     [JSON-CDL]

-     [CDL] -r-> [JSON-CDL] : translate
+     [CDL-JSON]

+     [control product line]

+     [point list]

+     [English language documentation]

+     [CDL] -d-> [CDL-JSON]

+     [CDL-JSON] --> [control product line]

+     [CDL-JSON] --> [point list]

+     [CDL-JSON] --> [English language documentation]

 This section describes the CDL language.
-Its translation is described in :numref:`sec_code_gen`.
+Its translation using ``modelica-json``, or other means of translation, is described in
+:numref:`sec_code_gen`.
 A collection of control sequences, primarily from ASHRAE Guideline 36, is available from the Modelica Buildings Library at https://simulationresearch.lbl.gov/modelica/.
-A tool to export CDL into a JSON intermediate format that can be used to translate to commercial building automation systems, a process that we have been prototyping in 2019/20, is available at https://github.com/lbl-srg/modelica-json.
+A tool to export CDL into the CDL-JSON intermediate format that can be used to translate to commercial building automation systems, a process that we have been prototyping in 2019/20, is available at https://github.com/lbl-srg/modelica-json.